redhat-ai-americas/inference-user-request-monitoring/README.md

 You will also need OpenShift AI enabled.
 The dashboard specifically looks for vLLM running in KServe, so that is taken as a given.

 Run `setup.sh` to stand up all the necessary infrastructure.
-Then log into Grafana with your OpenShift user and upload the grafana json files (TODO) as dashboards.
+Then log into Grafana with your OpenShift user and upload the [grafana json file](dashboard/vllm-logging-dashboard.json) as dashboards.

 ## References